loft-demos/vcluster-platform-demo-app-template/README.md

 - Argo CD: Argo CD is used for vCluster Platform Demo GitOps, to install additional selectable demo use cases as code.
 - Crossplane
 - External Secrets Operator
-- Kyverno
+- vCluster Central Admission Control with Kyverno
-- Flux
+- vCluster Integration with Flux
-- MySQL Operator:
+- MySQL Operator
 - Postgres Operator
-- KubeRay with Volcano Scheduler
+- vCluster Virtual Scheduler with Volcano Scheduler and KubeRay

 ### Argo CD Integrations